 Betting Systems that solely make use of the starting price are simpler to deploy than trading strategies: You only place on bet and don't need to worry about market fluctuations in price, greening, etc.

-Risks when Betting at Starting Price
+Disadvantages of Betting at Starting Price

 Starting Price Adjustments due to Non-Runners